protocol docs

 Unigen Genesis

-A 200-piece skeleton-unicorn collection that auto-mints through a Uniswap V4 hook.
+A 3,000-piece skeleton-unicorn collection that auto-mints through a Uniswap V4 hook on Base.
 No mint button, no waitlist, no allowlist drama — just buy $UGEN above the threshold and your unigen appears.

 Overview